 28. The tail end of the baggage chair class 79-CB-1 combine, on right, with a class 83-C-5 chair car in painted imitation stainless with red letterboard, and a dome car, from across Santa Clara freight yard in 1964.

+TABLE OF CONTENTS

+INDFX

 29. A pair of Alco PA-2s in the "Bloody Nose" scheme bring Daylight train #99 toward San Francisco on this chilly November day in 1964.
 In the foreground are strings of sugar beet gondolas.
-PART 1 - SP PASSENGER TRAINS | 36 Southern Railway east of New Orleans.
-With these improvements made, the ICC permitted the SP to cut the Sunset's operation to three days a week.